treeman/jonashietala/drafts/bitpal_flip.markdown

    Making the payment processor extendible would allow us to easily add support for SLP tokens, add a backend for SPV security or switch out our current Flowee powered backend for BCHN.
 We don't plan to implement these extensions in this Flipstarter, but it's important to set the correct design early in the project.

-   It may sound like a lot of work, but the implementation is already modular so we just have to ensure we don't have unnecessary coupling between them and define some common interfaces.
+   It may sound like a lot of work, but the implementation is already quite modular so we just have to ensure we don't have unnecessary coupling between them and define some common interfaces.

 3. Modern payment support